 Do you wake up in the morning with neck pain and struggle with it throughout the day?
 If so, you will be happy to learn about a natural way to deal with chronic neck issues.
 But before introducing this alternative therapy, it is important to understand what causes neck pain.
 This will lead to a better understanding of how to correct it.

 Here is a brief list of some reasons for neck pain:

-- Bone or joint abnormalities: This may happen if a person is straining the muscles or causing tension by overusing them.
-For example, sitting in front of a computer all day looking at the screen at an awkward angle, sleeping in the wrong position, a fall, over exercising, or other similar actions can lead to bone or joint problems.
+This may happen if a person is straining the muscles or causing tension by overusing them.
+For example, sitting in front of a computer all day looking at the screen at an awkward angle, sleeping in the wrong position, a fall, over-exercising, or other similar actions can lead to bone or joint problems.

-- Incorrect posture: Poor posture leads organs and tissues to shift due to uneven weight distribution.
+Poor posture makes organs and tissues to shift due to uneven weight distribution.
 The spine compensates for this.
 Neck pain is the end result.

-- Head or neck trauma: The top seven vertebrae are known as the upper cervical spine.
+The upper cervical spine is consists of the top seven vertebrae.
 If these bones become misaligned due to such things as whiplash, a concussion, or another head or neck injury, they can be the source of neck pain.

 Neck pain is often associated with shoulder pain, headaches, migraines, and tingling and numbness in the extremities.
 Neck pain may seem to pop up out of the blue.
 However, there is usually a connection to something that happened – either recently or many years ago.
 A car accident, a sporting injury, or a fall can all be reasons for pain in the neck region.

 We’re going to take a closer look at a few causes of neck pain that are particularly prevalent in modern society.

 The Washington Post wrote an expose about the text neck, a new health diagnosis.
 Basically, the idea is that our mobile devices are causing neck problems by changing our posture.